nordic-institute/X-Road-code-samples/COMPONENTS.md

 **Technology used**:
 .NET.

-**Component requirements**:
+**Extension requirements**:
 V2.0 supports x-Road version 5 and down, V3.0 x-Road version 6 (olders are not supported).
 V3 is in development, v2 is up-to-date.

 ## J-road

-**Component type**:
+**Extension type**:
 Developer tool.

 **Description**:
-Java library which simplifies the consumption and creation of Estonian X-road services through code generation and protocol implementation.
+Java library which simplifies the consumption and creation of Estonian X-Road services through code generation and protocol implementation.

 **Developer**:
 Nortal.